xinnna/Solus-Nvidia-Optimus-Manager/README.md

 ```
 ## AUTOMATED SCRIPT INSTALL
 - Install the NVIDIA proprietary graphics driver
-- Download this repo, extract, cd into nvidia-optimus-manager-master, and from your terminal, run:
+- Download this repo, extract, cd into Solus-Nvidia-Optimus-Manager-master, and from your terminal, run:
     ```
     sh nvidia-optimus-installer.sh
     ```